lizschley/number_six/scripts/documentation/update_process.md

         1. In step one
            * Copy (don't move) data/json_templates/updating_dev_input_template.json to <INPUT_TO_UPDATER_STEP_ONE>
            * Use run_as_prod parameter
-              1. This will give you the correct output filename
+              1. This gives you the correct output filename
+              2. Prod (whether real production or run_as_prod) creates a lookup table that is necessary in order to update associations
+                 - If you are adding associations, the foreign record dictionaries (Paragraphs, References, Group and/or Category) must be in the original retrieval, in order for Step 1 to programmatically create the lookup table (associating unique key and dev_id).
+                 - In step 2, you can delete the foreign record dictionary, but leave the information in the lookup table
+                 - It will never hurt to have too much in the lookup table, so there is not a good reason to edit it.
+You can, obviously, manually update it, but the less manual work the better.
-              2. Will error out if you try to do explicit creates (keys begin with add_*).
+              3. Program will error out if you try to do explicit creates (keys begin with add_*).
-                 - Otherwise it gets too kludgy, because run_as_prod is acting as if the records already exist in development. - Creates are done implicitly in production (& run_as_prod), whereas in the normal development, the creates for categories, groups and references are always explicit and it is impossible to create paragraphs in development using the update process.
+                 - Otherwise it gets too kludgy, because run_as_prod is acting as if the records already exist in development.
+                 - Creates are done implicitly in production (& run_as_prod), whereas in the normal development, the creates for categories, groups and references are always explicit and it is impossible to create paragraphs in development using the update process.
            * **Delete_association works in all situations**  It works the same in production and development whether using run_as_prod or not
            * Whatever input you use, the program will pull in data that you have already created in development.
            * For run_as_prod in development (or for production), the prefix will automatically be <PROD_PROCESS_IND>
         2. In step two (for run_as_prod in development) - edit the run_as_prod input data (no editing for production)
            * Will be in <MANUAL_UPDATE_JSON> directory
            * To do an update to existing data, just update the data as normal like you do for normal development updating
-           * To create new records (replacing most of the existing data you pulled), do the following:
+           * To create new records (can do at the same time you are updating some data)
+              1. Do a data retrieval, making sure to have at least one existing record dictionary of the type (paragraph, group, etc) you are creating.
+              2. Either cut and paste an existing record dictionary or simply edit one that you do not need to update.
-              1. Blank out the unique keys (**slug** for groups, categories or references; and **guid** for paragraphs).
+              3. Blank out the unique keys (**slug** for groups, categories or references; and **guid** for paragraphs).
-              2. The primary keys will be ignored, EXCEPT they must match the foreign keys in the association records.
+              4. The primary key (id) MUST match the foreign keys in the association records and MUST NOT be used in other records in the file.
+                  - Therefore make a fake id that is not being used elsewhere (really high, needs to be int or string that can become int)
                   - Make sure that the same ID is not used to update an existing record and also create a new record (will mess up associations).
-                  - Using really high numbers should make it safe
                   - Using non-numerics will cause a Value Error
                   - Associations are as follows: groupparagraph, paragraphreference and also the category id in the group record
+                  - To create associations for existing records, you need to have retrieved the main record (Paragraphs, References, Group and/or Category),so that the lookup table will have the unique keys necessary.
+It is not necessary, however. to keep the main record in the Step 3 input, unless you have updates you want to perform.
-              3. Make sure to carefully check the following, matching the corresponding foreign ids in the association records:
+              5. Make sure to carefully check the following, matching the corresponding foreign ids in the association records:
                   - category_id in the group record
                   - group_id and paragraph_id in the group_paragraph record
                   - paragraph_id and reference_id in the paragraph_reference record
+              6. Do not worry about the lookup table when creating new paragraphs, references, groups and/or categories.
+That is only for existing records.
-           * **DANGER** - not following through all of the steps:  1, 2 & 3 (directly above) correctly could mess up existing data badly!
+           * **DANGER** - not following through all of the steps: 1-6 (directly above) correctly could mess up existing data!
            * If creating new records with run_as_prod in development, the program will create unique keys explicitly (so that the update process mimics production, without the work of manually creating the keys)
            * If in the production environment, blank unique keys will cause the program to error out.
            * After editing the file in the <MANUAL_UPDATE_JSON> directory, make sure the prefix is correct and move to <INPUT_TO_UPDATER_STEP_THREE> for run_as_prod in development.